TIO-IKIM/CellViT-Inference/docs/source/getting-started.rst

 Prerequisites
 -------------

 Before installing the package, ensure that the following prerequisites are met as listed below.
+Most of the times, they are already installed on your system.
+Just give it a try and check out CellViT.
+If you encounter any issues, please refer to the installation instructions for the respective library.

 .. collapse:: Required binaries